IIITLucknowSWEngg/CSITTeam012/Assignment 02/Design.md

 ### 1.1 Purpose

-This **Software Design Description (SDD)** outlines the design for a **BookMyShow Clone**, an online ticket booking platform.
+This **Software Design Description (SDD)** outlines the design for a **BookMyShow**, an online ticket booking platform.
 The document describes the architecture, components, interfaces, and their interactions, ensuring the system meets functional and non-functional requirements.

 ---

 ### 1.2 Scope

-The BookMyShow clone system enables users to:
+The BookMyShow system enables users to:

 - **Browse** events, movies, and shows.
 - **Book tickets** and manage bookings.